wandersick/aerozoom/Readme.txt

      You may have to set 'Operation delay' in 'Tool > Preferences
      > Advanced Options' to a higher value for your system.

+  8. Some modifiers may work better than others due to OS limitations and program compatibility.
+In one case of Windows 10, Ctrl and Alt work better than Shift and Win for wheel-zoom.

-     [ Version 3 Release History ]
+     [ Recent Release History ]

+  #  [TBA] - next version

+      - A quick switch for temporarily disabling AeroZoom Panel mouse hotkeys (zooming still works) under 'Tool > Panel Mouse Hotkey'.
+        This won't last across AeroZoom restarts.
+(To permanently disable it, use Custom Hotkeys to change Show Panel to None for Left+Right / Right+Left actions).
+      - Better AeroSnip support on Windows 10, 8.1 and 8.
+      - Quickly switch between multiple setting profiles Home, School, Work, On-the-Go, Presentation, Gaming.
+      - Help improve AeroZoom!
+Let us know about your experence by completing our survey under "? > Survey".

+  #  2015/09/24 - 4.0 beta 1

+     - Windows 10 Support.
+     - Enhanced zoom operations on Win 7, 8, 8.1
+     - Fixed "xx hotkeys have been received in the last xx ms" error with a higher limit of #MaxHotkeysPerInterval
+     - Fixed '-' character being generated during zoomout for key modifiers with a new set of options in "Tool > Preferences > Workaround:
+       Prefer NumpadAdd/Sub to +/-".
+By default NumpadAdd is enabled while NumpadSub is disabled.
+This combination was found to work best under Windows 7-10.
+You may finetune this setting as modifiers still may have their own issues.
+     - Experimental feature: Center Zoom under
+       Tool > Preferences > Experiment: Center Zoom (Windows Magnifier)
+     - Base AutoHotKey updated to 1.1.22.06
+     - New option to restore default settings in tray icon and 'Az\Config File' panel menu.
+     - Supports "Old Windows 7 Calculator for Windows 10" from Winaero if calc1.exe is detected under Windows\System32.
+     - Fixed misbehavior after performing a setting reset.
+AeroZoom will now quit instead of rerun after a reset.
+     - Shut down/reboot/sleep/lock PC via Panel (Tool > Windows Tools) helping Windows 8 users without a start button.
+     - New default setting: Holding the middle button will trigger nothing by default (instead of Snipping)
+     - New default setting: Zoom Rate slider is selected on the panel (instead of Snipping)

   #  2012/05/26 - 3.3

      - Fixed the problem of holding middle button action being triggered very easily.
      - Improved look of elements under basic theme.
      - Added a restart option to Tray and Az menu.
      - Double-click panel to switch between ZoomIt/Magnifier panels; middle-double-click to restart.
      - Improved tips and tricks.
      - More use of OSD.
 Various bug fixes.
      - First unofficial support for Windows 8 Consumer Preview.

   #  2012/05/09 - 3.2a